 Formal Wording Examples for Modern Wedding Invitations

-For a more formal touch that still feels modern, wording can include the hosts' names and spelled-out dates and times.
-You'll also see full names for the bride and groom.
-However, these examples prove that formal doesn't have to mean traditional.
+Just because a wedding is formal doesn’t mean you’re locked into old-fashioned traditions.
+For a more formal touch that still feels modern, wording can include the hosts' names, full names for the couple, and spelled-out dates and times.

 With Great Joy